To understand the material in this lesson, you need to have an understanding of HTTP and HTTP API.

-Using a DOM tree does help make our sites more lively, but it's still not enough to create standalone widgets or full-fledged Single Page Application (SPA) with a backend.
+Using a DOM tree does help make our sites more lively.
+But it is still not enough to create standalone widgets or full-fledged Single Page Application (SPA) with a backend.

-A similar widget is also used on Hexlet; you can see it in the lower-right corner on every page.
-It lets you search through our guide and has a form so you can message support.
-The widget works using a special service and doesn't interact with the Hexlet backend in any way.
+We use a similar widget on Hexlet; you can see it in the lower-right corner of every page.
+It lets you search through our guide and message our support.
+The widget does not interact with the backend of Hexlet because it works using a separate service.

 object:

-// example of a typical request using XMLHttpRequest
+// The example of a typical request using XMLHttpRequest

 const request = new XMLHttpRequest();